RadValentin/valentin.io/src/pages/posts/tiny-react-env/index.md

 ## What's next?

-It wasn't easy but we've managed to set up a tiny workspace for our future project.
+It wasn't easy but we've managed to set up a workspace for our future project.
 Let's do a quick recap:

 - Our code is transpiled with Babel and we can use the latest ES2015+ features.
 - We use Webpack to build our bundle and Webpack Dev Server to develop locally with hot reloading.